eur-nl/data-coffee-breaks/index.md

 # EUR Data Coffee Breaks

 The EUR Data Coffee Breaks are short, focused, and informal presentations around Research Data Management (RDM).
 Each month is dedicated to a different RDM topic, and each topic is presented twice.
-EUR researchers can join either an online or hybrid session that takes place on Monday or Thursday, respectively.
+EUR researchers can join either an online or hybrid session (via [this Teams link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_ODg5N2ZlNzMtNmY5Yi00NmEzLWJmZDktOTkwYTI2ZGRjZDA0%40thread.v2/0?context=%7b%22Tid%22%3a%22715902d6-f63e-4b8d-929b-4bb170bad492%22%2c%22Oid%22%3a%229fce85bf-ab82-4f9c-9912-c8da2849fab6%22%7d)) that takes place on Monday or Thursday, respectively.
 The presentations start with a 10–15-minute presentation, followed by 15 minutes for questions and discussion.
 These short presentations are of course nothing more than starting points, but we are happy to organize in-depth support and training when needed.
 The sessions are not recorded, but slides will be published after the session.

 ### What topics will be covered?